alextargov/Cross-It-Out/README.md

 ## Libraries

-<dt> Bootstrap </dt>
+### Bootstrap

-<dd> Bootstrap - is a free an open source toolkit for developing with HTML, CSS and JS. </dd>
+	Bootstrap - is a free an open source toolkit for developing with HTML, CSS and JS. </dd>

 ### JQuery

-#### JQuery - is a cross-platform JavaScript library designed to simplify the client-side.
+	JQuery - is a cross-platform JavaScript library designed to simplify the client-side.

 ### JQuery UI

-#### JQuery UI - is a collection of GUI widgets, animated visual effects and themes implemented with jQuery (a JavaScript library), CSS and HTML.
+	JQuery UI - is a collection of GUI widgets, animated visual effects and themes implemented with jQuery (a JavaScript library), CSS and HTML.

 ### Time picker

-#### Time picker is plugin for JQuery.
+	Time picker is plugin for JQuery.